 September 12 was the last of the novendiales, and a meeting of the cardinals in the sacristy after Mass decided that the Conclave would begin on the next day.
 Three ambassadors were selected by the Cardinals to guard the access roads to the Conclave, the Imperial, English and Venetian orators; the Venetian orator refused the honor, on the grounds that "era dolor e non armigero" (Sanuto, 86).
 Burchard, the Papal Master of Ceremonies, mentions that he had to rearrange the conclave cells of a number of cardinals, in particular Cardinals Antoniotto Pallavicini and Juan Castellar, because Pallavicini, who expected to be made pope, did not want to room next to Francesco Piccolomini (who, as events turned out, was made pope).
 A list of all the thirty-seven assignments is provided by Burchard (263-264), and a similar list appears in the Diary of Marino Sanuto, the Senator of Venice (col. 103).
 In a report to the Marquess of Mantua (Pastor VI, 193 and 619), his ambassador, Ghivizano, wrote, "Neither Amboise, nor Guiliano, nor Carafa, nor Riario will be pope; Podocathar, Piccolomini or Pallavicino have the best chance for they are favored by the Spanish."

-On September 16 the Conclave finally opened, with the singing of the Mass of the Holy Spirit by the Cardinal of Santa Croce, Bernardino Carvajal (Burchard, 267; Panvinio, 357, states that it was the Dean, Cardinal Carafa).
+On Saturday, September 16, 1503, the Conclave finally opened, with the singing of the Mass of the Holy Spirit by the Cardinal of Santa Croce, Bernardino Carvajal (Burchard, 267; Panvinio, 357, states that it was the Dean, Cardinal Carafa—only his guess).
+The Oration de eligendo pontifice was given by Alexius Celadoni, Bishop of Gallipoli in the Kingdom of Naples [Eubel II, p.
+25 n.2; p.
+157].
 Thirty-one cardinals entered the Vatican Palace, out of a total number of forty-six (Burchard provides a list, p.
 267-268, as does Marino Sanuto, cols.
-100-102); after lunch they were joined by the other six.
-The names of the conclavists are also given in full by Burchard (pp. 268-271) He notes that there had already been politicking among the cardinals.
+100-102); after lunch they were joined by the other six (including. finally, Cardinal Adriano Castello).
+The names of the conclavists are also given in full by Burchard [pp. 268-271].
+He notes that there had already been politicking among the cardinals.
 Carafa, Giuliano della Rovere and Girolamo Basso della Rovere and several others "conjurarunt inter se de non faciendo papam, vel dando vota inter se."
-(Burchard, 265)
+[Burchard, 265]

 On Monday the 18th all of the cardinals were present at Mass except Casanova, who was ill.
 After Mass there was a meeting at which the Electoral Capitulations began to be worked on, much as they had been for Innocent VIII's election.
-Sigismondo Tizio (Piccolomini, p.
-111) reported that his informants stated that Cardinal Francesco Piccolomini had been instrumental in their formulation:
+Sigismondo Tizio, in his History of Siena [Piccolomini, p.
+111], reported that his informants stated that Cardinal Francesco Piccolomini had been instrumental in their formulation:

 Igitur patres in conclavi, dominica die (Sunday, September 17) missa de more celebrata, die lune (Monday, September 18) circa res fidei christiane atque universalis ecclesie intenti, ut fit, privilegia cardinalium expromere aliaque capitula, ut fieri solet, unanimes servanda, vovenda, iuranda; dieque mercurii (Tuesday, September 19) suis solemnitatibus edidere.
 Inter cetera autem statuunt creari cardinales ab eligendo numquam licere, ni prius illorum cetus ac numerus citra viginti quatuor decrescendo retrocedendoque, illis obeuntibus, revertatur.
 Cuius rei Franciscus Picolhomineus cardinalis, in suorum iacturam, auctor fuisse ferebatur; consulitque quinternos cum inscriptis capitulis novem fiendos, ut penes cardinales plures essent, ne quod apud Alexandrum gestum fuerat, ultra accideret.
 Ille enim tres qui capitula iurata continebant, ad manus suas callide pervenisse curaverat, ut nullo deinceps tempore secum conveneta valerent cardinales ostendere et fiendis contradicere.

 Giustinian (p.
-198) reported to Venice in a letter of the 19th that it appeared to be going in favor of the Cardinal of Siena (Piccolomini), though Rouen was saying that he would be pope.
-On Tuesday the 20th, all the cardinals were present for Mass except Casanova and Adriano Castello de Corneto.
+198) reported to Venice in a letter of the 19th that the pratticà appeared to be going in favor of the Cardinal of Siena (Piccolomini), though Rouen was saying that he would be pope.
+On Wednesday the 20th, all the cardinals were present for Mass except Casanova and Adriano Castello de Corneto.
 The capitulations were finalized and given to secretaries to be copied and distributed.
-On Wednesday the 21st, Cardinal Carvajal said the Mass; Casanova was still absent.
+On Thursday the 21st, Cardinal Carvajal said the Mass; Casanova was still absent.
 Giustinian (199) reported again that it seemed Cardinal Piccolomini would be pope.
 Afterwards the cardinals met to revise the capitulations, an operation that took all the rest of the day and part of the evening.
-A scrutiny was held on the 21st (Burchard, 273-276).
+A scrutiny was held on Thursday, the 21st [Burchard, 273-276; Marino Sanuto 5, 93-94, reporting only the top eight recipients; Sigismondo Tizio, in Piccolomini, 112].
 It was a "preference" poll, in which the cardinals listed their favorite candidates; as many as five names were submitted by a single cardinal.
 The results showed support as follows:

 |Support by preference|